aramperes/vpn-tf/README.md

     do_droplet_size = "s-1vcpu-1gb"
     do_droplet_region = "tor1"
     do_droplet_image = "ubuntu-22-04-x64"
-    wg_self_ip = "10.0.0.2"  # Update with a unique internal IP for the WireGuard endpoint wg_subnet = "10.0.0.0/24"  # Update with the WireGuard address range that should be allowed to connect to your VPN. wg_self_priv = "your_private_key"  # Update with your private WireGuard key wg_peer_pub = "peer_public_key"  # Update with the public key of the peer (from Prerequisites)
+    wg_droplet_ip = "10.0.0.2"  # Update with a unique WireGuard IP for the droplet
+    wg_droplet_priv = "droplet_private_key"  # Update the private WireGuard key for the droplet
+    wg_subnet = "10.0.0.0/24"  # Update with the WireGuard address range that should be allowed to connect to your VPN wg_peer_pub = "peer_public_key"  # Update with the public key of your client
     ```

 3. Initialize and apply the Terraform configuration: